RobotecAI/ros2cs/README.md

 A C# .NET library for ROS2, including C# implementation of rcl APIs, message generation, tests and examples.

-Ros2cs is an independent part of Ros2 For Unity, which enables high-performance communication between simulation and ROS2 robot packages.
+Ros2cs is also an independent part of Ros2 For Unity, which enables high-performance communication between simulation and ROS2 robot packages.

 ### Features